NikKowPHP/social-brain/chapters/chapter-14.md

 Finally, grudgingly, they reached a consensus.
 They would hit the date, but they would have to shelve the features they loved.
 It wasn't a moment of quiet resolve; it was a moment of shared, pragmatic grief.

-Watching them, Maria realized her legacy was not a political victory or a perfect project launch.
+As she watched them argue, disagree, and ultimately coalesce, a quiet thought cut through her own disappointment. *This is it.
+This is the whole thing.* The feeling wasn't triumph; it was a deep, resonant sense of peace.
+Maria realized her legacy was not a political victory or a perfect project launch.
 It was this.
 It was a team that had learned how to have the hardest conversations, how to disagree without destroying each other, how to face a bitter disappointment and still choose a path forward together.
 The self-tuning orchestra was real, not because they played in perfect harmony, but because they had learned to hold the dissonance.

 It wasn't a victory.
 It was something more durable: a team that had learned how to stay in the room, even when the music was hard to play.
 And for a conductor, that was enough.